TonyWalker101/trash2treasure/README.md

 Front-end app of the final project for the Lighthouse Labs Web Development Program created by [Siyi Xie](https://github.com/isissi), [Tony Walker](https://github.com/TonyWalker101) and [Marcos Spomberg](https://github.com/spomberg).

 ## Trash2Trasure
 Trash2Treasure is a platform for users to list items (treasures) that are being left for donation in public spaces.
-It realies heavily on geolocation and the Google Maps API.
+It relies heavily on geolocation and the Google Maps API.
 Users are able to add and claims donations/treasures, comment on each donation and search by location and item name.

 To be used in conjunction with the [back-end app](https://github.com/TonyWalker101/trash2treasure-api).